An Introductory Tutorial on Cohort State-Transition Models in R Using a Cost-Effectiveness Analysis Example: Abstract

 \section{Abstract}

-Decision models can synthesize evidence from different sources to simulate long-term consequences of different strategies in the presence of uncertainty.
-Cohort state-transition models (cSTM) are decision models commonly used in medical decision making to simulate hypothetical cohorts' transitions across various health states over time.
-This tutorial shows how to implement cSTMs in R, an open- source mathematical and statistical programming language.
-As an example, we use a previously published cSTM-based cost-effectiveness analysis.
-With this example, we illustrate both time-independent cSTMs, where transition probabilities are constant over time, and time-dependent cSTMs, where transition probabilities vary by age and are dependent on time spent in a health state (state residence).
-We also illustrate how to compute various epidemiological outcomes of interest, such as survival and prevalence.
-We demonstrate how to calculate economic outcomes and conducting a cost-effectiveness analysis of multiple strategies using the example model, and provide additional resources to conduct probabilistic sensitivity analyses.
-We provide a link to a public repository with all the R code described in this tutorial that can be used to replicate the example or be adapted for various decision modeling applications.
+Decision models can combine information from different sources to simulate the long-term consequences of alternative strategies in the presence of uncertainty.
+A cohort state-transition model (cSTM) is a decision model commonly used in medical decision-making to simulate the transitions of a hypothetical cohort among various health states over time.
+This tutorial focuses on time-independent cSTM, where transition probabilities among health states remain constant over time.
+We implement time-independent cSTM in R, an open-source mathematical and statistical programming language.
+We illustrate time-independent cSTMs using a previously published decision model, calculate costs and effectiveness outcomes, conduct a cost-effectiveness analysis of multiple strategies, including a probabilistic sensitivity analysis.
+We provide open-source code in R to facilitate wider adoption.
+In a second more advanced tutorial, we illustrate time-dependent cSTMs.